harshitpaunikar1/Project-9/.github/project-buildup-history.md

 - Task summary: By this point I had the rough direction, so the work became more practical.
 I spent most of the day trying to fix missing values, bad types, duplicates, and obvious data issues and make the whole thing feel less half baked.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
 - Deliverable: I wrapped up the day with cleaned dataset mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2021-05-11 - Day 3: Cleaning pass

+- Task summary: After stepping away for a bit, came back and pushed a config tweak after noticing the wrong default param was being used.
+- Deliverable: Nothing dramatic — just keeping things tidy.